albertoreineri/minimal-writers/README.md

 ## Installation

-Download this repo and upload the zip file as a new theme in WordPress»themes»Add New Theme
+Download this repo and upload the zip file as a new theme in "*WordPress » themes » Add New Theme*"

 ## Customization

-Go to Appearence»Customize to set Theme Accent Color
+Go to "*Appearence » Customize*" to set Theme Accent Color

 ## Contributing